cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 ## Results and Analysis

+When comparing sequence-only methods combined CNN and RNN methods have outperformed the Seq-CNN, Seq-RNN and CNN baseline.
+It is observed that there is a significant performance improvement in protein function prediction when CNN and RNN components are combined than the prediction with standalone components for sequence data.

+Compared to the sequence-only methods that have combined CNN and RNN, ‘Integrated model version 1’ has shown better performance.
+And also ‘Integrated model version 1’ shows a significant performance(Fmax) improvement for CCO ontology when trained using the HUMAN species data.
+It has not shown much performance difference between ontologies when trained with the YEAST species data.
+Therefore by training with a higher number of protein data, the PPI integration can make a much higher improvement in the performance.

+The PPI network dataset has missing association scores in it.
+Therefore in future work, we expect to handle the missing accuracy scores to improve the prediction.
+And also we expect to follow more preprocessing steps on sequence data for further improvements.

 ## Conclusion
 * Ensemble Seq model shows the highest performance over the other above tested sequence only methods for YEAST species.